-A wave of new venues have entered the scene with trendy and playful designs made for the Instagram age, while some old wine-country favourites have gallantly bounced back better than ever after falling victim to the recent earthquakes and fires.
-These join the ranks of the tried and true classics, who have no need for pageantry and thrive on their reputable wine lists alone.
+A wave of new venues have entered the scene with obscure wines, fixed themes, and trendy designs made for the Instagram age.
+They join the ranks of the tried and true classics, who have no need for pageantry and thrive on their reputable wine lists alone.

-As for food, it’s a given, though it ranges from late-night nibbles to farm-fresh veggies and gourmet burgers that go above and beyond the customary condiments.
+As for food, it’s a given, though it ranges from caviar and late-night nibbles to farm-fresh veggies and gourmet burgers that go above and beyond the customary condiments.

-This is all good news for California wine country visitors, for there is literally a wine bar for everyone.
+This is all good news for California wine country visitors, for as cliche as it may sound, there is literally a wine bar for everyone.
 Interested in expanding your palate?
-Order a glass of Hungarian Kadarka at downtown Napa’s newest addition, Compline.
-Looking to party?
-Stroll another block down First Street to Cadet.
+Order a glass of Hungarian Kadarka at downtown Napa’s Compline.
+Prefer au-natural?
+Visit Valley Bar & Kitchen on the Sonoma Plaza.
 Strictly sparkling?
-Check out The Jade Room or Sigh, Sonoma’s lively bubbles bars.
+Check out Be Bubbly in Napa or Sigh in Sonoma.
 You get the idea.

-Carrying more than 400 rare bottles from all over the globe in its wine shop and offering 40-plus pours by-the-glass, Bounty Hunter is proof that smoky barbecue can pair with so much more than Zinfandel.
-Housed in an 1880s brick building downtown, Napa’s favourite barbecue joint feels like a modern-day saloon (it also has a collection of more than 40 whiskeys) and has been grilling up ribs, brisket, pulled pork and its speciality beer-can chicken for 25 years.
+Carrying more than 400 bottles from all over the globe in its wine shop and offering 20-plus pours in 2 or 5 oz., Bounty Hunter is proof that smoky barbecue can pair with so much more than Zinfandel.
+Housed in an 1880s brick building downtown, Napa’s favourite barbecue joint feels like a modern-day saloon (it also has a collection of more than 40 whiskeys) and has been grilling up ribs, brisket, pulled pork and its speciality beer-can chicken for over 25 years.
 Unpretentious to its core, Bounty Hunter approaches wine with a refreshing lightness.
-Each dish on the menu is listed with a suggested pairing, whites and reds are listed in definable categories – ‘Rich and Textured’ or ‘Bold but Balanced’ – and wine flights have pun-tastic names, like ‘Let’s Get Fizz-ical’ and ‘Pinot Envy’.
+Their bottle pricing starts as low as $25 and each dish on the menu is listed with a suggested wine pairing.

 - Address: 975 First St, Napa